 Recipe Notes

-If you don’t have a nut allergy, feel free to use any type of nut butter in the place of sun butter.
-It’s super yummy with peanut butter, but almond butter and cashew butter taste great, too.
+You can use any type of nut butter in the place of sun butter if you don't have a nut allergy.
+It's super yummy with peanut butter, but almond butter and cashew butter taste great, too.

 I like to serve this Sunbutter and Chocolate Pretzel Pie topped with crushed pretzels and a little melted chocolate, but of course, it’s just as good without them.